glyh/on_pal/README.md

 ## When?

-While, I'm a newbie in PL-design so expect at least 5 years.
+Well, I'm a newbie in PL-design so expect at least 5 years.